nf-core/rarevariantburden/README.md

 * s3://cocorv-resource-files/annovarFolder/
 * s3://cocorv-resource-files/vepFolder/

-Now, you can run the pipeline using:
+Now, you can run the pipeline using the following command:

 <!-- TODO nf-core: update the following command to include all required parameters for a minimal example -->